utsavanand/blog/_posts/2017-05-25-Server-Side-vs-Client-Side-Rendering.markdown

 I have recently been trying to come up with some initial pointers that could help me with optimization of registration based website at work.

-That is when I started reading about the differneces between Server side and client side rendering.
+That is when I started reading about the differences between Server side and client side rendering.

 They are basically very simple to understand but it took me a while to get what they really mean and the various ways we could take to go about them.